aru-py/programmer-colemak/README.md

 2. Replace the Karabiner configuration (likely `~/.config/karabiner/karabiner.json`) with the [configuration](/layouts/macOS/karabiner.json) in the GitHub repository (if you’re already using Karabiner, just copy and paste the profile from the GitHub configuration)

+3. Add `Greek` and `Unicode Hex Input` to input sources in keyboard settings.

 **Note: On macOS, caps lock becomes ⌘, and ⌘ becomes ctrl + shift (⌘ is now a free key that can be remapped to anything you want).**

 **Removal**